Tarasoff rule

 The court’s ruling in Tarasoff expanded the legal concepts of duty and foreseeability.
 Despite initial concerns regarding therapists’ inability to predict violent behavior accurately and the effect of breach of confidentiality, these matters have not had the adverse impacts initially feared and predicted.
 Ultimately, the Tarasoff case stimulated greater awareness of violent patients’ potential for carrying out such behavior.
 That, in turn, stimulated closer scrutiny and better documentation concerning this issue.

 Since the Tarasoff decision, other interesting related questions have arisen, such as whether clergy who engage in pastoral counseling activities have a duty to protect third parties.
-Because in pastoral counseling there is little or no “control” over the penitent as there is over the patient in psychotherapy, the legal arguments used in Tarasoff do not apply to this situation.
-Scholars feel, however, that most members of the clergy in their discretion will take necessary steps to notify either potential victims or the appropriate authorities.
+Because in pastoral counseling there is little or no “control” over the penitent as there is over the patient in psychotherapy, the legal arguments used in Tarasoff do not directly apply, though this may vary by jurisdiction.
+Scholars feel, however, that most members of the clergy, in their discretion, will take necessary steps to notify either potential victims or the appropriate authorities.

 The Tarasoff rule imposes civil liability.
-The question of criminal liability has not been studied extensively, but one scholar has argued that the breach of the duty to warn should lead to criminal liability for the committed by the patient.
-Furthermore, the duty was reformulated as a duty to treat dangerousness, not as a duty to prevent harm to third parties.
-It should be noted, however, that no has prosecuted a therapist criminally for a violation of the Tarasoff duty to warn.
+The question of criminal liability has not been studied extensively, and although isolated scholarly commentary has speculated that a breach of the duty to warn might lead to criminal liability for the felony committed by the patient, this view has not gained broad acceptance in legal scholarship.
+Furthermore, the duty was reformulated not as a duty to treat dangerousness, but as a duty to protect third parties from foreseeable harm.
+It should be noted, however, that no jurisdiction has prosecuted a therapist criminally for a violation of the Tarasoff duty to warn.

 Although the Tarasoff rule itself applied only in California, other states passed their own versions of the statute.
-As of 2022, twenty-three states had similar rules inscribed into state law; another ten states had such rules as part of their common law, legal precedents based on court decisions rather than legislatively passed law.
-Eleven states left the decision to warn up to the psychiatrist, while six states had no Tarasoff-style rules.
+By 2025, approximately twenty-three states had similar rules inscribed into state law; another ten states recognized such rules as part of their common law, legal precedents based on court decisions rather than legislatively passed law.
+In many states, the decision to warn or protect was left to the psychiatrist’s discretion, and a small group of states continued to lack clear Tarasoff-style rules.
+These figures have evolved over time as state laws and court interpretations have changed.
 In some cases, the legal statutes lessened the “duty to warn” aspect of the rule and put the focus on a “duty to protect.”
-In such cases, the therapist does not have to warn the target of violence but can protect the individual by reporting the threats to police or having the potentially violent patient hospitalized.
+In such cases, the therapist is not required to warn the target of violence but can protect the individual by reporting the threats to police or having the potentially violent patient hospitalized.

 Bibliography

 Appelbaum, Paul S. Almost a Revolution: Mental Health Law and the Limits of Change.
-New York: Oxford University Press, 1994.
+Oxford UP, 1994.

 Blum, Deborah.
 Bad Karma: A True Story of Obsession and Murder.
-New York: Atheneum, 1986.
+Atheneum, 1986.

-Frost, Lynda E., and Richard J. Bonnie, eds.
+Frost, Lynda E., and Richard J. Bonnie, editors.
 The Evolution of Mental Health Law.
-Washington, D.C.: American Psychological Association, 2001.
+American Psychological Association, 2001.

 Hermann, Donald H. J. Mental Health and Disability Law in a Nutshell.
-St. Paul, Minn.: West, 1997.
+West, 1997.